Abdullah Yusuf Ali: Triumph and Tragedy

 Divorce

-Life was tough on many civil servants, especially British, whose families were separated by continents.
+Life was tough for many civil servants, especially the British, whose families were separated by continents.
 Yusuf Ali soon became one of them.
 After returning to India in 1907 following his furlough in England, he received news that Teresa was having an affair.
 It must have been in keeping with Edwardian mores.
-But it was difficult for a devout and humble Muslim from a middle class Gujarati family to handle.
-It left him devastated resulting in a nervous breakdown.
+But it was difficult for a devout and humble Muslim from a middle-class Gujarati family to handle.
+It left him devastated, resulting in a nervous breakdown.
 He went on leave for about nine months through most of 1908.
 After Teresa had a child out of marriage in September 1910, Yusuf Ali had no option but to go to London to file for divorce.
 In 1912, he got a divorce and custody of his four children.
 He left the children with a governess before returning to India.

 Resignation

-The Resignation in Context
+The resignation in context

 M.A.
 Sherif, Yusuf Ali’s only biographer (Searching for Solace, 1994), commented on the surprising ready acceptance of the resignation.
 He attributed it to the embarrassment that an Indian in the higher echelons of government would have caused many junior British officers.
 After nearly two decades in the service, Yusuf Ali had become sufficiently senior that it became impossible to avoid posting British officers under him.
 They were thus happy to see him leave.

 But, there were perhaps deeper forces at play.
-Even if fellow civil servants had accepted him, there was lack of acceptance from both English and Brown Sahibs alike.
+Even if fellow civil servants had accepted him, there was a lack of acceptance from both English and Brown Sahibs alike.
 As Fielding-Hall wrote:

 “An Indian who has entered the Civil Service is really in an impossible position.
 Socially he belongs to no world.
 He has left his own and cannot enter the other.
 And you cannot divorce social life from official life.
 They are not two things, but one.”